 Lengths: 12, 16 cm

-What we don’t: A good-looking quickdraw, but run-of-the-mill in actual use.
+What we don’t: A good-looking quickdraw but run-of-the-mill in actual use.

 Black Diamond is synonymous with quality climbing equipment, and their lineup of quickdraws is no exception.
 Balancing performance and price, the HotForge is their premium design for sport climbers.
 It features keylock carabiners on both sides of the dogbone, making for easy clipping and unclipping all the way around.
-Essentially, it’s everything we look for in a sport climbing draw and not too heavy to tote up the onsight burn either.
+Essentially, it’s everything we look for in a sport climbing draw and not too heavy to tote up an onsight burn either.
+The HotForge replaced Black Diamond’s old Positron quickdraw, with redesigned carabiners that manage to both shave off a few grams and increase the surface area for smoother rope handling (similar to the improvements with the HotWire).

-The HotForge replaced Black Diamond’s old Positron quickdraw, with redesigned carabiners that manage to both shave off a few grams and increase the surface area for smoother rope handling (similar to the improvements with the HotWire above).
 That said, you don’t get any more gate clearance (the bottom biner actually has a 2-millimeter-smaller opening), and compared to the competition, there’s nothing about this draw that truly stands out.
-But for just a bit over $20, it’s all most climbers need, and we even like it for trad pursuits.
+Additionally, we've noticed that the bolt biner on the HotForge tends to accrue grooves from the bolt quicker than other draws in our arsenal.
+While this could be due to overuse with repetitive falls (we haven't kept track), it's something to note, and we are already looking to replace several of our biners after just two seasons.
+But for just a bit over $20 from a time-tested brand, it’s all most climbers need, and we even like it for trad pursuits.
 Finally, if you like the feel of a wiregate on the rope side but don’t want to give up the functionality of a keylocking biner on the bolt side, Black Diamond also makes the HotForge Hybrid for $20 - $21.

 See the Black Diamond HotForge

-7. Petzl Ange Finesse ($27 - $28)
+8. Petzl Ange Finesse ($29 - $30)

 Weight: 63-78 g